victorbash400/sdk-typescript-with-subagents/.github/agent-scripts/task-implementer.script.md

 - You MUST use `git add` to stage all relevant files
 - You MUST execute the `git commit -m <COMMIT_MESSAGE>` command with the prepared commit message
 - You MUST use `git push origin <BRANCH_NAME>` to push the local branch to the remote
-- You MUST use the `create_pull_request` tool to create the pull request if it does not exist yet
+- You MUST attempt to create the pull request using the `create_pull_request` tool if it does not exist yet
   - You MUST use the following title format: `Task <TASK_ID>: <TASK_NAME> Implementation`
   - You MUST use the task id recorded in your notes, not the issue id
   - You MUST include "Resolves: #<ISSUE NUMBER>" in the body of the pull request
     - You MUST NOT bold this line
   - You MUST give an overview of the feature being implemented
   - You MUST include any notes on key implementation decisions, ambiguity, or other information as part of the pull request description
+- If the `create_pull_request` tool fails:
+  - You MUST create a PR creation link using GitHub's query parameters
+  - You MUST post the link as a comment on the issue
-- You MUST use the `get_pull_request` tool to verify the pull request was created/updated properly
+    - You MUST use the format: `https://github.com/{owner}/{repo}/compare/{base}...{head}?quick_pull=1&title={url_encoded_title}&body={url_encoded_body}`
+    - URL-encode the title and body parameters
+    - Include "Resolves: #{issue_number}" in the body
+- If PR creation succeeds:
   - You MUST review your notes for any updates to provide on the pull request
   - You MAY use the `update_pull_request` tool to update the pull request body or title
-- You MUST use your notebook to record the new commit hash and PR update
+- You MUST use your notebook to record the new commit hash and PR status (created or link provided)

 ### 6. Feedback Phase